Molecular Biology of the Cell

 Dartmouth Digital Commons Citation

 Helfer, Hanspeter and Gladfelter, Amy S., "AgSwe1p Regulates Mitosis in Response to Morphogenesis and Nutrients in Multinucleated Ashbya gossypii Cells" (2006).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3773.